build-trust/ockam-documentation/reference/command/secure-channels.md

 » ockam node create a --project-path project.json
 » ockam node create b --project-path project.json

-» ockam forwarder create b --at /project/default --to /node/a
+» ockam relay create b --at /project/default --to /node/a
 /service/forward_to_b

 » ockam secure-channel create --from a --to /project/default/service/forward_to_b/service/api \